tastybamboo/panda_core/README.md

 ### 2. Install Configuration Templates

-PandaCore provides standard configuration files that can be used across all Panda gems to ensure consistency.
+Panda Core provides standard configuration files that can be used across all Panda gems to ensure consistency.

     $ rails generate panda_core:templates